-Neighbors Helping Neighbors With Food, Clothing & Financial Resources.
+Neighbors Helping Neighbors With Food, Clothing, and Financial Resources.

 Everyone Needs Help From Time To Time